lorow/EbookAPI/README.md

-# NeosEbookAPI
+# SimpleEbookAPI
-A simple API server written in fastapi for reading books inside of Neos.
+A simple API server written with the help of FastAPI as an excuse to learn.
+Designed for reading books in Neos / VRC / anything that can interface with API or OSC.

 After all, what's better than a good book and a handful of chaos around you?

-# Developent
+# Development
 ## setting up the environment:
 - vagrant up
 ## Running tests: